-Physical and Sexual Abuse of Students by Employees: It is the policy, (#504.4) of the Cedar Falls Community School District that all forms of physical abuse and sexual abuse of students by employees are prohibited.
+Physical and Sexual Abuse of Students by Employees: It is the policy, (504.4) of the Cedar Falls Community School District that all forms of physical abuse and sexual abuse, as defined by law, of students by school employees are prohibited.
 Each employee, regular or temporary, is covered by this policy.
-Physical abuse is defined as any non-accidental physical injury to the student.
-An employee may, however, make physical contact with the body of a student if it is reasonable and necessary under the circumstances and is not designed or intended to cause pain; or if the employee uses reasonable force, as defined by Iowa law, for the protection of the employee, the student, or other students; or to obtain the possession of a weapon or other dangerous object within the student’s control; or for the protection of property.
-Sexual abuse of students is defined as any improper contact, action (including spoken threats, intimidation, solicitation) or attempted abuse of a sexual nature.
-Each report or complaint alleging or indicating the possibility of abuse of a student or students by an employee or employees will be investigated immediately.
-The primary investigators (level one investigators) will be the Director of Elementary Education, Ms. Pam Zeigler (in the case of elementary students), or the Director of Secondary Education, Mr. Dan Conrad (in th ecase of secondary students), and the Director of Human Resources, Level I Abuse Investigator, Dr. Adrian Talbot.
-An official or officials of the Cedar Falls Police Department or other trained, experienced professional(s) shall be utilized as the alternate (Level II) investigator(s).
-All results of an investigation of reported physical or sexual abuse will be forwarded to the superintendent of schools as soon as is possible.
-It is the responsibility of the superintendent of schools to cause such actions as may be appropriate to remedy any proven abuse.
+Each report or complaint alleging or indicating the possibility of abuse of a student or students by an employee or employees will be investigated immediately, in accordance with legal requirements.
+The primary investigators (level one investigators) will be the Associate Superintendent, Pam Zeigler, and the Director of Human Resources, Adrian Talbot.
+An official or officials of the Cedar Falls Police Department or other trained, experienced professional(s) shall be utilized as the alternate (level two) investigator(s).
+All results of an investigation of reported physical or sexual abuse will be forwarded to the superintendent or designee as soon as is possible.
+It is the responsibility of the superintendent of schools to cause such actions as may be appropriate to remedy any founded report of abuse.

 Counselor to Respond to Needs of Minority Children: Dave Berns has been designated as the counselor to respond to the specific needs of minority children (including interracial children).
-As a specialist in the problems of minority children (including interracial children), he maybe reached at Orchard Hill Elementary Schoo l319-553-2465.
-Staff, students and/or parents with specific problems in the areas indicated should contact him through the Orchard Hill telephone number.
+As a specialist in the problems of minority children (including interracial children), he may be reached at Aldrich Elementary at 319-553-2201.
+Staff, students and/or parents with specific problems in the areas indicated should contact him through the Aldrich Elementary telephone number.

 Family Educational Rights and Privacy Act (FERPA): The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
 These rights are: